 Contractors often become excited at the prospect of winning a new project and many don’t stop to consider if they have the finance to survive the negative cash flow that many construction projects entail.
 Often the bigger the project, the larger the cash flow strains your construction company will face.
 It’s important during the bidding stage that you prepare an accurate forecast of the anticipated cash flow for the project.
 If you are unable to sustain any negative cash flow affects it may be better to not price the project, or, you need to develop a strategy to mitigate the negative cash flow.

-Construction companies can do many things when preparing tenders to improve their cash flow such as:
+Construction companies can do many things when pricing projects and submitting quotations to improve their cash flow such as: